mallik3006/LLM-RAG-Gemma_7b_it/README.md

 ### Introduction

-The repo is a demonstration of an open-source LLM (Gemma-7B-instruct) powered RAG implementation.
-The work also compares different RAG variations (Naive vs Advanced).
+The repo is a demonstration of implemeting RAG paradign using an open-source LLM (Gemma-7B-instruct).
+Gemma is  Google's open source lightweight LLM model.
+The work also compares results or responses based on different approaches and RAG variations (advanced vs naive).